Skip to main content

 "Think what you may.
 I am Heer's guardian.
 I am answerable for her actions."

-"Really Ajabdeh?
+"Really, Ajabdeh?
 Are we kids?"
 Shakti looked cross.

 "What's wrong?"
 Pratap's words at the threshold made both of them turn.
-He loosened his tie and asked looking surprised "You two are fighting?"
+He loosened his tie and asked, looking surprised, "You two are fighting?"

 "No, we are not."
 Ajabdeh retorted.

 "Your wife has just turned into Ranima."
-Shakti stormed out making Pratap look taken aback and wide-eyed at Ajabdeh.
+Shakti stormed out, making Pratap look taken aback and wide-eyed at Ajabdeh.

 "Woah.
 Your wife?"
-He looked amused, "what did you say?"
+He looked amused.
+"What did you say?"

 "Nothing."
 She looked up at him.
 "Well…"

 "Ajabdeh."
-Pratap reasoned "You know how Ranima is.
+Pratap reasoned, "You know how Ranima is.
 Both Heer and Shakti are responsible adults in charge of their own lives.
 Neither you nor Ranima can control them."
 He sat down across from her.
 "And I don't find anything in their behaviour that says otherwise.
 You both are overthinking it.
 They are just friends.
 Two people of the same age gel better than others.
 It's a fact."
 Ajabdeh looked up at his words.

 "I don't want to be held guilty of some sort by Ranima."

 "If anything happens, I will deal with it."
 He reassured her.
-"Makeup with Shakti now."
+"Make up with Shakti now."
 He smiled "He must be sulking."

 After a tiring day of attending to guests and being forced to dance in heels, much to the amusement of Jalal, Rukaiya and Shakti, Ajabdeh was relieved to be home.
-The moment she entered the room, she took off the heels and threw them in a corner.
+The moment she entered the room, she took off her heels and threw them in a corner.

 "I get scolded when I do that," Pratap complained, closing the door behind him.